uncms-dev/uncms/docs/media-app.md

 #### Model methods & properties

+* `contents`: A cached property which returns the contents of the file as a `bytes` object.
+This will return an empty bytes object (`b''`) in the case of I/O errors; thus, it should always be safe to use in templates.
 * `get_dimensions()`: If the file is an image, returns a tuple of (width, height), otherwise returns 0.
 This is only used internally; you probably want to access the `width` and `height` fields on the model instead, as they incur no overhead.
 * `icon`: A cached property that returns the path to an appropriate icon for the file type, e.g. `/static/media/img/x-office-spreadsheet.png`.
 This is used as a fallback in the media list if a file is not an image.
 * `is_image()`: Returns `True` if the file is an image (based on the file extension), `False` otherwise.
+* `text_contents`: As `contents`, but decodes as UTF-8 and returns a string.
+Unicode errors are silently swallowed, and will cause an empty string to be returned; as with `contents`, this is intended to make it safe to use in templates where exceptions cannot be caught.

 ### Label